-- 1. Improve the educational experiences of learners - a.
-By providing an engaging, interesting, and relevant education that reduces dropout rates, and supports and improves student achievement - 2.
+- 1. Improve the educational experiences of learners - By providing an engaging, interesting, and relevant education that reduces dropout rates, and supports and improves student achievement - 2.
 Contribute to the development of a skilled, sustainable workforce - a.
 By preparing for the high-demand, high-skill and high-paying jobs of today and tomorrow - 3.
 Help learners discover a wide range of career options - a.
 By charting the most effective and efficient educational pathways for optimum value and success and navigate the students to their dreams and aspirations - 4.
 Work directly with business and industry in partnership - a.
-By ensuring that CTE programs are developing people with the skills, credentials and technical knowledge necessary to move Rhode Island toward the leading edge of innovation and global competitiveness. - 5.
-Can help reduce college tuition costs with potential postsecondary college credits - a.
+By ensuring that CTE programs are developing people with the skills, credentials and technical knowledge necessary to move Rhode Island toward the leading edge of innovation and global competitiveness. - Can help reduce college tuition costs with potential postsecondary college credits - a.
 By taking advantage of postsecondary articulations - 6.
 Give learners a competitive advantage and/or employment opportunities - a.
 By establishing partnerships with local businesses - 7.
 Provide industry certifications - a.
 By successfully completing certification tests - 8.
 Create a link from school learning to real world jobs - a.
 By completing 80 hours of work-based learning experiences

-Lincoln High School Offers Four RIDE Approved CTE Programs
+Lincoln High School Offers Five RIDE Approved CTE Programs

-- 1. Journalism and Media Communications CTE
+- I. Journalism and Media Communications CTE

 - 2. International Business CTE

 - 3. Law and Public Safety CTE

 - 4. Design and Engineering CTE

+- 5. Culinary Arts CTE (Available to Class of 2025 and beyond)